mijara/alma-compose/portainer.md

     We do have shasum installed, but with other name, so create a symlink:

+    # find the location of sha1sum.
+    which sha1sum
-    which sha1sum # to find the current binary tool location. ln -s <SHA1SUM_PATH> /usr/local/bin/shasum
+    ln -s <SHA1SUM_PATH> /usr/local/bin/shasum

     Then execute the grunt command again (`!grunt`).